elliesec/Bondage-College/BondageClub/Assets/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 As a new club member, your title options will be limited, but as you work on your skills and improve your reputation with the various club services (see [Skills and Reputation](#skills-and-reputation)), more titles will become available to you.

-You view or change your current title from your club profile page by clicking the following icon:
+You can view or change your current title from your club profile page by clicking the following icon:

 ![Club Titles Icon](../../../../Icons/Title.png)